 Episcopal Church Women (ECW)

-The evening begins at 5 p.m. with Evensong, a spiritual time to listen and reflect.
-At 5:30 p.m. everyone moves to Etherton Hall for socializing followed by a sit-down dinner served family style.
+Our Annual Parish Meeting & Dinner begins at 5 p.m. in Etherton Hall.
 The event is made possible by the Food, Fun and Fellowship group that does so much to make our time together pleasant.
-Following dinner, there are presentations regarding the state and future of the parish and elections of nominees for the coming year’s vestry.
+There are presentations regarding the state and future of the parish and the Nominating Committee brings their recommendations for elections for the coming year’s vestry.
 Attendees receive a copy of the Annual Report which clearly explains funding and program issues.

 Food, Fellowship & Fun

-This Committee is all about enjoying the company of those we worship with and enables our Parish to offer a variety of events where we come together to discuss matters of importance while we share a meal or refreshments.
-We have a lot of laughs and joy welcoming fellow parishioners to parish activities, such as; Ministry Fair, Harvest Dinner, Coffee Hours with Brunch, Annual Dinner, Parish Picnic and More!
+This committee is all about enjoying the company of those we worship with and enables our Parish to offer a variety of events where we come together to discuss matters of importance while we share a meal or refreshments.
+We have a lot of laughs and joy welcoming fellow parishioners to parish activities, such as; Harvest Dinner, Coffee Hours with Brunch, Annual Dinner, Parish Picnic and More!
 This is a great opportunity to help; decorate the Parish Hall, prepare beverages or food, grocery shop or just help with clean-up.
-If interested, or for more information, please contact Nancy Masone; 443-239-9088 home, 410-924-3625 cell, or email firstname.lastname@example.org

-This is a loyal group of gardeners who meet every other Monday morning from April through October to plant flowers, weed, maintain, and mulch the garden beds of the Parish House.
+This is a loyal group of gardeners who meet every other Monday morning (when they are able) from April through October to plant flowers, weed, maintain, and mulch the garden beds of the Parish House.
 We gather at 8 AM on work mornings, with tools for weeding and planting, and the ever necessary large plastic bags, and work together for approximately one hour to keep the gardens tidy.
 The camaraderie and many hands making light work is a rewarding exercise for all.
 Won’t you consider helping with this fun and early morning workout to start your week?
-For more information, please contact Lin Clineburg at 410 745 0025

 This Vestry designated ministry area is charged with introducing and promoting Christ Church within the Bay Hundred Area.
 On a monthly basis a small committee identifies all families who have moved into the area.
-They prepare Welcome Bags which contain cookies, information about Christ Church as well as an invitation to attend the First Tuesday Luncheon.
+They prepare Welcome Bags which contain cookies, information about Christ Church.
 The intent is to offer a warm personal welcome to all who have no faith-based church.
 All Vestry Members and parishioners are invited to ensure visitors are warmly welcomed and given the opportunity to learn more about Christ Church.
 Personally speaking to them and accompanying them to either coffee hour or lemonade on the lawn.
 The Docents place Welcome Bags in back of the church for visitors to take when they attend services.
 Visitor cards are placed in all bags and pews.
 The New Ministry coordinator and clergy follow-up.
-For additional information contact Mary Lou McAllister at 410- 310- 4765 or email@example.com.

 This talented and dedicated group photographs parish events to be included in our publications, for the church archives, or for any other uses as requested by the Clergy or staff.
-We welcome new volunteers and appreciate some previous photo experience.
+We encourage everyone to be a paparazzi and email your photos, whether they are taken on your cell phone or a camera, to email@example.com.

 The Tidings Newsletter

 Tidings is a monthly newsletter providing thoughtful articles, news and photos of parish events and information of general interest to Episcopalians.
 Clergy and parishioners submit articles to the newsletter editor for publication.
-Approximately 400 copies are mailed and emailed out each month.
+Approximately 400 copies are distributed each month.
 Send us an email at: firstname.lastname@example.org, if you would like to automatically receive monthly electronic issues and we’ll add you to our list.
 Issues are also available online at: Current & Archived Issues